Numbers Chapter 13

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-13:28 Nevertheless the people [be] strong that stay in the land, and the cities [are] walled, [and] very great and moreover we saw the children of Anak there.
+13:28 However the people [are] strong that stay in the land, and the cities [are] walled, [and] very great and also we saw the sons of Anak there.

-13:30 And Caleb stilled the people before Mosesמשה
+13:30 And Caleb silenced the people before Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here